wshager/frink/README.md

 # Frink: everything but the kitchen sink

 Parse XML into a DOM level 4 compatible, persistent (AKA immutable) VTree.

-Traverse with speed-optimized functions reminiscent of XPath.
+Traverse trees with speed-optimized functions reminiscent of XPath.

 Parse JSON into a similar, traversable trees or mix with XML.